 Brown’s most pervasive trait in the deep third is his long speed and explosiveness.
 He doesn’t need much of a runway to get going.
 Once he hits his top speed, he’s an electric long-strider who can create space vertically.
 Brown couples his long speed with good ball tracking ability and zone awareness.

 Brown is a smart vertical route runner, who knows how to sneak into defenders’ blind spots and slip into open space.
 He can also throw them off-balance with quick, twitchy double-moves.
 Once in the deep third, Brown has the ability to maintain his speed while tracking the ball in mid-air.
 When unobstructed, he completes the catch process with soft hands.
 In addition, he has the athleticism and body contortion ability to adjust for balls.

 While Brown’s process in the short and intermediate ranges is less developed, he does show some flashes of excellent foot speed, burst, and multitasking ability off the line of scrimmage.
 He has enough length to swipe at cornerbacks in press coverage off the line.

-Several times on tape, he got his defender off-balance with methodical footwork, then released with a nice blend of burst and physicality.
+Several times on tape, the North Carolina wide receiver got his defender off-balance with methodical footwork, then released with a nice blend of burst and physicality.
 He also shows off flashes of twitch and suddenness.
 If he can be more consistent with that, he has tremendous upside.